mccoyJosh/ClassInfo/SDEV140/M02/Day2/1_variables.md

 In other programming languages, this was something which needed to be done by the user manually.

-Python, along with some other programming langauges, will detect when values go out of scope, and therefore not being used, and therefore can be reallocated back to memory!
+Python, along with some other programming languages, will detect when values go out of scope, and therefore not being used, and therefore can be reallocated back to memory!

 # Mutable VS Immutable